How to Fix Wash arm connection on Cove DW2450

 Wash arm connection

-This step-by-step repair guide walks you through fixing wash arm connection on your Cove DW2450.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll show you how to fix the wash arm connection on your Cove DW2450.
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving themselves a hefty service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.